pleabargain/EnglishHelpsYourCareer/topic sleep.md

 # dialogues
 ---
+#mermaid

-Ana: “So what’s the problem with the server?”
+- Q:  “So what’s the problem with the server?”

-Bob:” Ugh, I don’t have a clue, Ana.
+- A:  ” Ugh, I don’t have a clue, Ana.
 Do you know?”

-Ana: “It's the API endpoint.
+- Q : Ana: “It's the API endpoint.
 It's configured properly.
 Do you know how I got that answer?”

-Bob: “It’s a mystery to me.
+- A:  Bob: “It’s a mystery to me.
 I don’t know, Ana.
 I just don’t get it.

-Ana: “I don’t get how you can come to work without any sleep.
+- Q : Ana: “I don’t get how you can come to work without any sleep.
 That’s why you are having so much trouble!”

-Bob: “You’re right!”
+- A:  Bob: “You’re right!”

 ---